rtlabs-com/p-net/doc/use_with_siematic.rst

 the Simatic S7-1200 PLC you can use any of the two X1 RJ45 connectors.
 Your laptop should have a manual IP address in the same subnet range as the PLC (first three groups in IP address should be the same).
-Changing the subnet mask size does not seems to have an impact.
+Changing the subnet mask size does not seem to have an impact.

 In the project view, in the left menu select the PLC and the subitem "Device configuration".
 In the "Properties" tab, use the "General" sub-tab.
 Select